Bardorf-logo-banner

 80% of Mobile Time is Spent on Apps

 Mobile phones are a growing part of everyday life.
 We get directions, find local businesses, play games, and more.
 Here are the latest statistics on how Americans use our phones.
 Accessing maps and directions is the number one mobile activity, followed by social networking, finding local information and reading news (comScore).
 Mobile searches have quadrupled in the last year (Google).
 One in seven searches are now mobile and one in three mobile searches are local (Google).
 After looking up a local business on their smartphone, 61 percent of users call the business and 59 percent visit (Google).
 80 per cent of mobile time is spent on apps (Flurry).
 People are now using more apps than ever, launching 7.9 per day (Flurry).
-When given a choice, consumers prefer using an app (85%) over a mobile website (Compuware).
+When given a choice,

 Read More »